The

 Location

-Situated in the Near West Side district, West Loop naturally sits to the west of the Loop, north of University Village and Little Italy.
+Situated in the Near West Side district, West Loop naturally sits west of the Loop, north of University Village and Little Italy.

 Demographics